Does your dog have epilepsy?

 Encourage and introduce natural and fresh foods that contain:

-If you choose to use dry herbs as sprinkles, start with a small pinch per 20 lb body weight.
-Always follow the manufacturer’s instructions when using tinctures – or consult a herbalist or holistic vet.
+Herbs can be given as a herbal tea, sprinkled dry over the food, or as a tincture.
+When using dry herbs to brew a tea, use 1 teaspoon per 1 liter of boiling water.
+Start with 60ml of the ready tea per 20lb body weight and gradually increase the amount of tea.
+If you choose to use dry herbs as sprinkles, start with small pinch per 20lb body weight.
+Always follow the manufacturer’s instructions when using tinctures – or ask your herbalist or holistic vet.

 Gelatin is considered a brain-protective food because it is rich in glycine.
 Glycine is an amino acid that’s believed to protect brain tissue from damage associated with seizures.